U.S. Route 81

 U.S. Route 81 or U.S. Highway 81 (US 81) is a major north–south U.S. highway that extends for 1220 mi in the central United States and is one of the original United States Numbered Highways established in 1926 by the American Association of State Highway Officials.

 The route of US 81 follows that of the old Meridian Highway (so called because it roughly followed the Sixth Principal Meridian of the US Public Land Survey System) which dates back as early as 1911.
 The highway has alternately (and unofficially) been known as part of the Pan-American Highway.
 In the segment in the state of Oklahoma, the highway closely corresponds to the old Chisholm Trail for cattle drives from Texas to railheads in Kansas in the 1860s and 1870s.

-As of 2004, the highway's northern terminus is just north of Pembina, North Dakota, at the Canadian border.
+As of 2025, the highway's northern terminus is just north of Pembina, North Dakota, at the Canadian border.
 At this point, it is routed along Interstate 29 (I-29) and continues northward into Manitoba on Highway 75, which leads to Winnipeg.

 Its southern terminus is in Fort Worth, Texas, at an intersection with I-35W and US 287.
-Between the inception of the numbered highway system in 1926 through 1991, US 81's southern terminus was at the Mexican border in Laredo, Texas.
-In 1991, the terminus was moved to San Antonio.
-The route was shortened to its present length of 1234 mi in 1993, when the terminus was moved to Fort Worth.
+From the route's first year of existence to 1991, US 81's southern terminus was at the Mexican border in Laredo, Texas.
+In 1991, the terminus was truncated to San Antonio.
+The route was shortened again to its present length of 1234 mi in 1993, when the terminus was moved to Fort Worth.
 In both cases, the dropped portions of US 81 were replaced by I-35.
 Portions of former US 81 south of Fort Worth continue to exist as business loops of I-35; a section from Hillsboro to Fort Worth exists as State Highway 81.

-The decommissioning of portions of US 81 that have been displaced by concurrent Interstate Highways means that US 81 no longer extends from the Canadian border to the Mexican border, while one of its children, US 281 does extend to both borders.
-As a result of decommissioning portions of US 81, the length of US 81 is actually 672 mi miles shorter than its child.
+The decommissioning of portions of US 81 that have been displaced by concurrent Interstate Highways means that US 81 no longer extends from the Canadian border to the Mexican border, while one of its auxiliary routes, US 281 does extend to both borders.
+As a result of decommissioning portions of US 81, the length of US 81 is actually 672 mi miles shorter than US 281.